RossBoylan/mccli/bin/python/Notes.md

 `Component` actually generates the random number and interprets
     parameters.
 It would probably be better to generate them once and retain them.
-    Although `Component` instances are temporary, there is persistent state held in a class variables.
+    Although `Component` instances are temporary, there is persistent state held in the class variable [check it's not actually in some other class].
 This is the state of the random number generator for each group.

 Note that `montecarlo.py` is only used to generate a single simulation.
 Because of the state-keeping in `Component` it would actually generate the same numbers if called again.